Are you trying to figure out how to implement and maintain a referral program for your e-commerce store?

 Image from Intimo.co.au

-The offers you several ways to reward customers.
+The point system offers you several ways to reward customers.
 You can set up a system where every time an advocate gets a referral, they receive points.

 They can then redeem these points in the form of cash rewards, gifts or even discounts.
 This is a very enjoyable referral system for consumers as they get to choose which rewards are better suited to them.